Welcome to Matagorda Beach!

 Matagorda, Texas has approximately 58 miles of beach.
 23 miles of the beach east of the Colorado River is open to vehicles.
 The remaining 35 miles of beach is west of the Colorado River and only accessible by boat, kayak, canoe or other watercraft.

 For those willing to walk a few miles or more West Beach has the best beachcombing since it is isolated from the heavier traffic on the other side of the river.
 The beach is public property in Texas, but all the land behind the vegetation line is private on the west side.
-Do not venture off the beach or you could be arrested for trespassing or more likely you could run into dangerous wildlife.
-You can rent a kayak if you want to get to West Beach and paddle across the river or out and around the west jetty on a calm day.
+Do not venture off the beach or you could be charged for trespassing.
+You can rent a kayak at Grassy Point Kayak or The Matagorda Bay Nature Park if you want to get to West Beach and paddle across the river or out and around the west jetty on a calm day.

 Directions